 One of the first steps you can take is to access your online (free) account on irs.gov.
-You will be able to access a lot of useful information, including how many Economic Impact (Stimulus) payments you received as well as expanded Child Tax Credit (CTC) payments.
+You will be able to access a lot of useful information (transcript and notices), including past Economic Impact (Stimulus) payments you received as well as special payments from the IRS, like the Child Tax Credit (CTC)

 Using “Get Transcript” will provide you access to your tax records and most recently filed return.
 Your free IRS transcript is a great resource and one I recommend getting before and after your file your return.